mozilla-services/hindsight/docs/index.md

    broken out into Lua modules to allow for re-use in different plugins.
-1. Checkpoint are all managed by the Hindsight infrastructure (so much of the burden is removed from the plugin writer, this also alters the plugin API slightly and should greatly lower the checkpoint relate IOPS when compared to Heka).
+1. Checkpoint are all managed by the Hindsight infrastructure (so much of the burden is removed from the plugin writer, this also alters the plugin API slightly and should greatly lower the checkpoint related IOPS when compared to Heka).